By Carol Kennedy

 Henry noticed his father’s excitement.
 “What is it, Papa?
 Do you have something to say?”

 Grayton cleared his throat, looking smug.
 “You shall soon see, Henry, you shall soon see.”

 Arriving at the Whitmores’, Grayton now found himself in a very happy mood.
 “Mrs Whitmore, I have thought of a wonderful idea to celebrate Henry and Sarah’s tenth birthdays.”

 Anne stood, obediently listening, as usual.
 “Indeed, my lord, I must hear it.”

 “I will have a grand garden party at Rosewood Park.
 Everyone in the village is welcome.
-I would ask that you extend the invitation for me.
+I would ask that you extend the invitation to me.
 Oh, and one must not forget your sister, Miss Stewart, she may bring the orphans.”

 Anne gushed at such a prospect.
 “Oh, Lord Grayton, I find that a very kind thing for you and your family to do.
 Why, June is but two months away.
 Henry talks of his mother and sisters so often, and since we have not met your family, we shall indeed look forward to coming.
 Oh, and to bring the orphans to such an event will bring much happiness to their hearts, they have so little, sir.”

 Well pleased with himself, Grayton smiled with a nod.
 “Indeed so, Mrs Whitmore, I thought as much.”

 His lordship had not mentioned his grand plan to his wife since the idea had come upon him so suddenly, but he would inform her when he returned to Rosewood Park that very day.
 For a few minutes at least, he was happy at the thought, but then his mood turned to melancholy.
 How am I to present such an idea to Elizabeth?
 A garden party for Henry and Sarah?
 Dear me.